nicbrow3/Mediapipe-web/src/docs/ComponentArchitecture.md

 - `totalSets`: Total number of sets configured
 - `currentSetNumber`: Current set being performed
 - `sessionSettings`: Configuration values for the session

+The useLadderSessionLogic hook manages the following ladder-specific state:
+- `isSessionActive`: Whether a ladder session is currently running
+- `sessionPhase`: Current phase ('idle', 'exercising', or 'resting')
+- `currentTimerValue`: Countdown timer for rest phase
+- `currentExercise`: Current exercise being performed
+- `currentReps`: Number of reps to perform in the current set
+- `direction`: Whether the ladder is going 'up' or 'down'
+- `totalSets`: Total number of sets calculated from ladder parameters
+- `currentSetNumber`: Current set being performed
+- `ladderSettings`: Configuration values for the ladder

 ## Helper Functions